JoeyLeoBen/NHL_Analysis/README.md

 #### **1. High-Danger Shots For (+4.65)**
 - The largest *positive* coefficient in the model.
-- Suggests that **generating a high volume of high-danger scoring opportunities** correlates with increased success.
+- Suggests that generating a high volume of high-danger scoring opportunities correlates with increased success.
 - Highlights the importance of sustained offensive pressure, inside prime scoring areas.

 #### **2. Power Play Net Percentage (+2.57)**
-- **Efficient power-play execution** directly contributes to more wins.
+- Efficient power-play execution directly contributes to more wins.
 - Teams that capitalize on man-advantage situations gain a strategic edge

 #### **3. Save Percentage (+2.56)**
-- Reinforces the value of **defense** as expressed through **save percentage**.
+- Reinforces the value of defense as expressed through save percentage.
 - Teams that have higher save percentages, and see a boost in wins.
 This emphasizes the importance of strong goaltending and structured defensive play.
 -

 #### **4. Penalty Kill Net Percentage (+2.24)**
-- A strong penalty kill **reduces opponent scoring and improves overall team success**.
+- A strong penalty kill reduces opponent scoring and improves overall team success.
 - This highlights the impact of defensive special teams.

 ---